bem-site/bem-method/blog/bemup-promo/bemup-promo.en.md

 Such events and your feedback help us a lot to see those we can not see because of specifics of work.
 Thank you so much!

-More than **50 frontend developers** and IT leaders from Moscow, Ekaterinburg, Orenburg, Ivanovo, Serpukhov, Obninsk, Volgograd came to meetup.
+More than **50 front-end developers** and IT leaders from Moscow, Ekaterinburg, Orenburg, Ivanovo, Serpukhov, Obninsk, Volgograd came to meetup.

 Watch how we did it in a promo video with English subtitles.